droplet-js/nest-casl/README.md

 ### Access:

-- If isAdmin: create, read, update, delete
+- If isAdmin: create, read, update, delete, IF in same organization
 - if NOT admin: read